 17.2.1: Application and Screening Process

-a) Designated CHA staff may refer public housing resident families who do not reside at UMP sites to the UMP Counselor for consideration for an administrative transfer to an UMP site.
+a) Designated CHA staff may refer public housing resident families who have been residents in CHA-managed housing for at least 12 consectuve months, and who do not currently reside at UMP sites to the UMP Coach for consideration for an administrative transfer to an UMP site.
 These referrals will take into account demonstrated willingness and ability to comply with lease terms, employment history, pursuit of educational opportunities, and/or otherwise demonstrated desire to attain financial self-sufficiency.
 If approved for an Administrative Transfer, the family may choose one UMP development for placement on a waiting list with preference Category 1: Administrative Transfer.
 Other types of Administrative Transfers will not be recognized at UMP sites, except in exigent circumstances as identified by the Executive Director or his/her designee.

 b) Direct applicants will also be taken into consideration for the UMP as described in Section 3.1 Waiting List Application.
 When the CHA has made a determination that such a direct applicant to an UMP Site is ineligible and/or unsuitable for UMP, in response to the CHA’s written notice of ineligibility, the applicant may request an informal hearing in writing within three (3) business days of the date of the CHA’s notice.
 If the applicant fails to request a hearing within the prescribed time period, the CHA will remove the applicant’s name from the UMP site-based waiting list.